0

 flashbang

-We placed our bets while Guy prepared his next firing device and a recording camera.
-He fired the banger, which was placed on the ground under the barrel that was placed over it, with the open side down to the ground, and ran like hell.
+Guy fired the banger – which was placed on the ground under the barrel – with the open side down to the ground, and ran like hell.

-When the banger blew it did none of those things to the degree any of us anticipated—the barrel went as high as six stories before settling back down to Earth.
+When the banger blew it did none of the things above to the degree any of us anticipated.
+Instead, the barrel went as high as six stories before settling back down to Earth.
 It even went completely out of the frame of the recording camera.
 I was almost sick from the memory of how many bangers I carried on a mission… But the show had to go on!

 Another test we did was to shoot a banger to see if it would detonate like in the movies.
 To our shock, the flashbang detonated every time it was hit.
 All shocking revelations.
-Dumb-founded we took our video to the command group, who had us immediately summon the other squadrons to observe and comment on it.
-It was dubbed the “Banger Appreciation” film and remained in circulation for at least a year.
+Dumbfounded we took our video to the command group, which had us immediately summon the other squadrons to observe and comment on it.
+It was dubbed the “Banger Appreciation” film and remained in circulation for at least a year.

 Did I mention the science laboratory teacher’s desk?
-We all have seen them in school; usually, it was the science teacher’s desk.
+We all have seen them in school; usually, it would be the science teacher’s desk.
 It was huge and made of hardwood oak and other hardware.
-It was a combination desk with its own plumbing for fill and drain, had a bunsen burner configuration, wired for electricity, full plumbing, and usually a granite countertop.
+It was a combination desk with its own plumbing for fill and drain, had a bunsen burner configuration and usually a granite countertop, and was wired for electricity and had full plumbing.

-Mine, I found in an abandoned high school in New Orleans.
+I found my science teacher’s desk in an abandoned high school in New Orleans.
 I took a pause in the action to coordinate with my bro, Chill-D, to place a banger in the pencil drawer to see how much damage one banger could inflict on the desk.
-Lucky for me there was a utility room close behind the desk.
+Lucky for me, there was a utility room close behind the desk.
 I popped the banger fuse, shoved the banger in the desk, and darted for the back room.

-Afterward, there was no usable or even recognizable component of the desk; nothing but sticks, planks, and corollary trifles.
-Water spouted where the water feed pipe was broken.
+Afterward, there was no usable or even recognizable component of the desk.
+Nothing but sticks, planks, and corollary trifles remained; and water spouted where the water feed pipe was broken.
 I shut that down, took a knee, and whispered:

 By almighty God and with honor,